zeke-xie/Positive-Negative-Momentum/README.md

 # Why Positive-Negative Momentum?

-The Positive-Negative Momentum (PNM) approach, which is a powerful alternative to conventional Momentum in classic optimizers, can manipulate stochastic gradient noise for improve generalization.
+It is wellknown that stochastic gradient noise matters a lot to generalization.
+The Positive-Negative Momentum (PNM) approach, which is a powerful alternative to conventional Momentum in classic optimizers, can manipulate stochastic gradient noise by adjusting the extrahyperparameter.

 # The environment is as bellow: